RasaHQ/rasa/docs/languages.rst

 Pre-trained Word Vectors
 ------------------------

-With the pretrained embeddings pipline you can also load fastText vectors, which are available for `hundreds of languages <https://github.com/facebookresearch/fastText/blob/master/pretrained-vectors.md>`_.
+With the ``pretrained_embeddings`` pipeline you can also load fastText vectors, which are available for `hundreds of languages <https://github.com/facebookresearch/fastText/blob/master/pretrained-vectors.md>`_.